Tutorial or Teaching Labs HowTo

 What do the students need to do to get their account ready to use?

-To do so they received an URL by email, that they must open in a web browser.
-Then each student must fill the form with a personal password and ssh key.
+To do so, they received by email an URL that they must open in a web browser.
+Every student must fill the form in the web browser, with a personal password and SSH public key.

-My students told me that they have not received any email
+My students told me they did not received any email

 - Check that the email addresses you put in the CSV file are the correct.